 Mentors and mentees are matched based primarily on interests.
 While an attempt is made to match based on geographical location, the archives community in Canada is relatively small and spread out across the country.
 The majority of mentees are concentrated in Toronto, Vancouver and Montreal and there are not enough archivists in those areas to match all mentees.
 Mentors in all parts of Canada are able to advise on all aspects of the Archival profession and are generally aware of job openings throughout the country.

 Any ACA member who is a student of archival studies, recent graduate of archival studies (within 5 years), or has recently entered the archival profession, is invited to sign up for a mentor from the Canadian archival community

-Matches are communicated to participants in late January.
+Matches are communicated to participants in early January.
 The availability of matches depends on the number of volunteers.
 Participants are expected to commit for one year.

 Program participants are invited to attend the Conference Orientation.
 This is a great opportunity for you to connect face-‐to-‐face!
-The 2019 ACA Conference in Toronto will take place at the Chelsea Hotel, and the reception for Mentors and Mentees will be held on June 5th in advance of the Welcome Reception.
+The 2020 ACA Conference at University of British Columbia in Vancouver, BC.
+The reception for Mentors and Mentees will be held on June 12th in advance of the Welcome Reception.

 Since its inception in 2003, the program has been very popular.
 Some of the responses of the participants mentors and mentored alike, are noteworthy: